Samos, a legendary Greek island steeped in beauty, is found in the eastern Aegean Sea off the coast of Asia Minor (Asian Turkey).

 Of course, there are beaches too!

-The island of Samos doesn’t just include great historical monuments, or hiking trails, waterfalls and mountains — it also features some of the most pristine beaches you’ll find anywhere.
+The island of Samos doesn’t just include great historical monuments, hiking trails, waterfalls, and mountains.
+It also features some of the most pristine beaches you’ll find anywhere.

-Blissful shade is provided by the thick forest of pine trees all around the beach.
+Blissful shade is provided by the thick forest of pine trees surrounding the beach.

 Psili Ammos Beach

-Located 11 km (6.8 miles) south of Vathy, Psili Ammos Beachis protected from winds by cliffs, which creates a lovely feeling of isolation and refuge from the elements.
-Two tavernas are located near the beach, near the pine trees.
+Located 11 km (6.8 miles) south of Vathy, Psili Ammos Beach is protected from winds by cliffs, which creates a lovely feeling of isolation and refuge from the elements.
+Two tavernas are located near the beach and the pine trees.
 According to the people of Samos, one can hear the roosters across the sea in Turkey crow every dawn.

-Located 13 km (8 miles) southeast of Vathy, this nice pebbled beach includes sapphire -blue waters which are protected from strong winds.
-Just as at Kerveli Beach, Posidonio has tall pine trees that provide shade to swimmers and sunbathers.
+Located 13 km (8 miles) southeast of Vathy, this nice pebbled beach includes sapphire-blue waters which are protected from strong winds.
+Much like Kerveli Beach, Posidonio has tall pine trees that provide shade to swimmers and sunbathers.

 Traditional fish tavernas are nearby, as well as a few accommodation options which are not far from the sea.

-Located 17 km (10.5 miles) south west of Vathy, Heraion, named after the temple of Hera which lies nearby, is a fishing village.
-Featuring sparkling waters for swimmers, it is protected from strong winds because of the bay of Pythagorio.
+Located 17 km (10.5 miles) south-west of Vathy, Heraion, named after the temple of Hera which lies nearby, is a fishing village.
+Featuring sparkling waters for swimmers, it is protected from strong winds by the bay of Pythagorio.

 The area around the bay has a number of cafeterias and fishing tavernas all along the shore.

-Among the most beautiful beaches on Samos, Tsamadou is a lovely crescent-shaped bay with emerald waters, surrounded by lush greenery.
-A small path leads from the main road to the lovely beach, which is lined with taverns with delicious food, as well as a few beach cafeterias.
+Among the most beautiful beaches on Samos, Tsamadou is a lovely crescent-shaped bay with emerald waters surrounded by lush greenery.
+A small path leads from the main road to the lovely beach, which is lined with taverns serving delicious food, as well as a few beach cafeterias.

-No visit to Samos is complete without tasting some of its most exceptional products: the excellent dry and sweet wines of the island.
-The unique qualities of its soil, its ideal climate, and strong Aegean winds create the perfect environment for the cultivation of the internationally-renowned Samos Muscat grapes.
+No visit to Samos is complete without tasting some of its most exceptional products, namely the excellent dry and sweet wines of the island.
+The unique qualities of its soil, its ideal climate, and strong Aegean winds make for the perfect environment for the cultivation of the internationally-renowned Samos Muscat grapes.

-Be sure to try them all as you sample all of Samos’ local delicacies such as bourekia, katimeria (Samos’ version of pancakes), armogalo cheese, katades (turnovers), loukoumades, tiganites (more pancakes), and moustalevria (grape must pudding).
+Be sure to try all the different types of wine as you also sample all of Samos’ local delicacies, such as bourekia, katimeria (Samos’ version of pancakes), armogalo cheese, katades (turnovers), loukoumades, tiganites (more pancakes), and moustalevria (grape must pudding).